diana3664/my-project/Readme.md

-# Design Workshop
+# My-Project

-Project entails boilerplate code for MPFT23 Design Bootstrap Workshop.
-Languages used are HTML, CSS (BootStrap) and JavaScript (jQuery).
-Topics covered include Grid System, FontAwesome, Breakpoints for Responsiveness, jQuery Animations & UI Elements.
+Project entails boilerplate code for MPFT41/42 morning stand up session on remote repositories.
+Languages used are HTML and Custom CSS.
+Topics covered include HTML tags and Intro to CSs.

 ## Requirements

-Console or JSFiddle
+Basic Git knowledge, including an installed version of Git.

 ##### Technologies Used

-- HTML & CSS (Bootstrap)
+- HTML & CSS
-- FontAwesome Icons
-- Javascript (jQuery 3.4.1)

 ##### Setup Instructions and Installation

-- Clone this repository to a location in your file system.
+- Clone this repository to a location in your file system. `git clone https://github.com/YomZsamora/my-project.git`
-- Open terminal command line then navigate to the root folder of the application.
+- Open terminal command line then navigate to the root folder of the application. `cd my-project`
 - Open `index.html` on your browser.